Synaelle/osu-difficulty-icons/README.md

 osu! difficulty icons rendered using the difficulty color gradient

 # Usage
-To use this, follow use the link below and the slight instructions
+To use this, use the link below and edit it using the instructions

 Change: